-The Queen Saovabha Memorial Institute, popularly known as the Snake Farm is an institute run by the Thai Red Cross.
+The Bangkok Snake Farm or Queen Saovabha Memorial Institute is run by the Thai Red Cross.
 It runs research and breeding programs as well as producing anti-venoms for use in Thai hospitals.
 It also seeks to educate the public about the slithery creatures with an informative museum and entertaining daily snake shows.

 The farm is the world’s second oldest and is not a commercial enterprise like some snake shows that you can see in Thailand.
 The snakes are treated with respect and are not mistreated.
 The farm contains a large collection of venomous and non-venomous snakes commonly found in Thailand and neighboring countries.

-On entering the farm, you will enter a large garden area with a covered outdoor open exhibition of mainly non-venomous snakes in cages or pits.
+On entering the Bangkok Snake Farm, you will enter a large garden area with a covered outdoor open exhibition of mainly non-venomous snakes in cages or pits.
 Each side of this area is a theatre where the snake shows are held.
 Behind the theatres, you will find large secure holding cages inhabited by King Cobras and Pythons.

 Behind the garden is a three-story building which houses on the ground floor a live snake house with mostly local venomous snakes such as Cobras, Vipers, and Kraits along with Pythons, Anacondas and Boas safely in thick glass enclosures along with detailed information on each snake.

 Upstairs there is an exhibition area with a 100-seat arena for venom extraction, a museum, an exhibition about the evolution of snakes, their anatomy, life cycle, reproduction, toxicology and information about snakebite first-aid complete with skeletons, preserved snake bodies and a model of a body of a snake bite victim.